-This set of Biology Multiple Choice Questions & Answers (MCQs) focuses on “Inheritance and Variation Principles – Pedigree Analysis”.
+This set of Class 12 Biology Chapter 5 Multiple Choice Questions & Answers (MCQs) focuses on “Inheritance and Variation Principles – Pedigree Analysis”.

 1. By which of the following methods, a pattern of inheritance can be traced in a family?